 Job Shadowing and Mentorship

-The Job Shadowing and Mentorship group support the annual Youth Commission sponsored Valley Water Job Shadow Day, offering career exploration opportunities to high school students who job shadow professionals working in various Valley Water career fields.
-Job Shadow Day offers a chance to see what it is like working in a specific job or area of interest in the water industry.
-The subcommittee is responsible for social media promotion and school outreach to help spread the word on the various issues related to water, environment, and stewardship that impact young people.
-Throughout the school-year members of the subgroup help develop pathways for high school students to access mentorship opportunities with Valley Water
+The Job Shadowing and Mentorship group supports the annual Youth Commission-sponsored Valley Water Job Shadow Day.
+Job Shadow Day offers high school students a chance to see what it is like working in a specific job or area of interest in the water industry.
+This group is responsible for social media promotion and school outreach to help spread the word on the various issues related to water, the environment, and stewardship that impact young people.

 Youth Citizen Science Network